Alternatives to Waiting for the CAC Assessment in Hong Kong

 Will a private assessment replace my CAC assessment, or do I need both?

-A private assessment produces an immediately usable report — the school must accept it if the EP is HKPS-registered.
+A private assessment produces a report that can support school planning if the EP is HKPS-registered.
 However, the CAC assessment is conducted by a multidisciplinary team (paediatrician, psychologist, therapists) and may identify medical or developmental factors that a standalone EP assessment misses.
 Most families benefit from having both, especially for complex presentations.

 Can I claim TSP subsidy if I'm also getting a private assessment?